 2. Consider what may drive or hinder growth

 Before you start predicting how your business will perform, you need to consider the external factors that could drive or slow your sales over the next year.
-For example, are there seasonal upticks, major public events or upcoming changes to the law that might impact your sales?

 Think about your planned business activity and predict how things like expansion, marketing campaigns or new product launches might affect sales or how the adoption of new technology that might speed up order processing or manufacturing.